renanfranca/renanfranca.github.io/_posts/2022-02-24-why-did-i-use-jhipster.md

 Even though, as a backend developer, using Spring Boot Annotation, Lombok and maven archetype project doesn't completely solve this issue.
 Why didn't we already automate the development process itself?

-After some research I found JHipster wich is a rapid application development plataform for java web applications and microservices.
+After some research, I found JHipster which is a rapid application development platform for java web applications and microservices.

 ## Some of the JHipster options